szelongq/tp/docs/DeveloperGuide.md

 1. User requests to list employees
 2. HeRon shows a list of employees
 3. User requests to add a certain number of leaves to a specific employee in the list
-4. HeRon adds the leave to the employee
+4. HeRon adds the leaveBalance to the employee

     Use case ends.